Frequently Asked Questions

 Can I visit the national office?

 If you wish to visit the national office, we request that you first make an appointment.
 Please note we do not have a bookstore.
-For a list of ASTA publications available for sale, please visit the Alfred Music website.
+Information on ASTA publications can be found here.

 When is the office open?

 Regular business hours for the national office are Monday - Friday, 9:00 a.m. - 5:00 p.m.
 EST/EDT.
 We will post messages to our voice mail system when the office is closed.

 ASTA observes the following holidays, during which the office is closed: